microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

     ![API Key Auth - custom connector by OpenAPI file][image-05]

-1. It automatically identifies the authentication type to "API Key", API key parameter name of `Ocp-Apim-Subscription-Key` and the parameter location of "Header".
+1. It automatically identifies the authentication type to "API Key", the API key parameter name of `Ocp-Apim-Subscription-Key` and the parameter location of "Header".

     ![API Key Auth - custom connector authentication type][image-06]